Tokens: LEND, REN, COMP, SNX, CEL, KNC

 Defi vs Open finance:

-Defi really comes in two flavours, decentralised finance and open finance.
+Defi really comes in two flavors, decentralised finance and open finance.
 The latter often being mistaken for the former as it is used as a blanket term for both.
 Open finance uses the frameworks of old-finance (i.e. centralised leadership) to achieve the same goals as defi.
 Both types have their pros and cons and neither is more suited to what it does purely based on whether it is open or decentralised nor is one innately more risky than the other.
 Both can deliver the same products to the user but each will have different risk exposures.

 Open finance projects have not had the same kind of capital inflow as the fully decentralised projects This could be interpreted as the market voting with its money that a fully decentralised approach is putting the right foot forward, fortunately its far too early to draw any conclusions yet.